lelandbatey/configDebDev/helpFiles.md

 The modification we made above says *"enable autocomplete on all scopes with roots `source`, `text`, or `feature`"* thus enabling autocomplete suggestions for the Behat language!

+### Making Good Gif's -- Colors and Quantization

+So I've been messing around, making a couple more gifs using the illustrious ImageMagick library.
+I wanted to post some of the results of things I'd created.

+Here's the [original gif](http://nacr.us/media/pics/gif_experiments/quantization/anim01.gif) used to create all the derivative gifs discussed in this section.
+It's about 70 mb, so viewing in your browser will be slow.
+The source of the gif is Season 3, Episode 5, from about `00:18:37` till `00:18:52`.

+#### Removing colors

+[Here's a version of the original gif using just 32 colors.](http://nacr.us/media/pics/gif_experiments/quantization/anim02.gif) Despite only using a fraction of the colors it could be using, it still looks quite good.
+It was created with the following command:

+    convert anim01.gif -colors 32 -resize %60 anim02.gif

+#### Removing EVEN MOAR colors

+[Here's a version of the original gif using just ***8*** colors.](http://nacr.us/media/pics/gif_experiments/quantization/anim04.gif) Despite being the same resolution as the gif linked above, it's nearly 55% smaller than the one above.
+However, it also looks awful.
+Here's the command I used to make it:

+    convert anim01.gif +dither -colors 8 -resize %60 anim04.gif

+#### Quantization

+Quantization is the process of combining colors to simplify the appearance of a picture.
+It's great in gifs because it reduces the size of the gif.

+An important thing to note is that there are different quantization algorithms in ImageMagick.
+If you want to make a gif look nicer but increase it's size, you can use the `FloydSteinberg` algorithm.
+Compare [this gif made with the default algorithm](http://nacr.us/media/pics/gif_experiments/quantization/anim05.gif) to [this gif made using `FloydSteinberg`.](http://nacr.us/media/pics/gif_experiments/quantization/anim05.gif) Here's the command for FloydSteinberg:

+    convert anim01.gif -dither FloydSteinberg -colors 32 -resize %50 anim08.gif

+#### Really Nice Gifs

+To get the best gifs while keeping them small (within most image sharing site limits), it's a constant battle between size and quality.
+However, reducing colors doesn't affect quality too much, and cropping out unnecessary parts of the photo helps as well.
+The final version of the gif I created is [this one](http://nacr.us/media/pics/gif_experiments/quantization/anim10.gif), and it's created using the following command:

+    convert anim01.gif -dither FloydSteinberg -colors 12 -shave 60x0 -resize %40 anim10.gif

+And here's the history of my commands while experimenting with gifs:

+    convert anim01.gif -resize %30 anim02.gif
+    convert anim01.gif -colors 64 -resize %60 anim02.gif
+    convert anim01.gif -colors 32 -resize %60 anim02.gif
+    convert anim01.gif -colors 8 -resize %60 anim03.gif
+    convert anim01.gif +dither -colors 8 -resize %60 anim04.gif
+    convert anim01.gif +dither -colors 32 -resize %60 anim05.gif
+    convert anim01.gif +dither -colors 32 -resize %40 anim06.gif
+    convert anim01.gif +dither -colors 32 -resize %50 anim07.gif
+    convert anim01.gif -dither FloydSteinberg -colors 32 -resize %50 anim08.gif
+    convert anim01.gif -dither FloydSteinberg -colors 16 -resize %50 anim07.gif
+    convert anim01.gif -dither FloydSteinberg -colors 8 -resize %50 anim07.gif
+    convert anim01.gif -dither FloydSteinberg -colors 8 -shave 10x0 -resize %50 anim09.gif
+    convert anim01.gif -dither FloydSteinberg -colors 16 -shave 50x0 -resize %50 anim09.gif
+    convert anim01.gif -dither FloydSteinberg -colors 12 -shave 60x0 -resize %50 anim10.gif
+    convert anim01.gif -dither FloydSteinberg -colors 12 -shave 60x0 -resize %40 anim10.gif